Firstly, I will spout about my first sprouted achievement: lentils. Ta da!

 My quinoa didn’t sprout.
 Why?
 As the lentils and fenugreek sprouted perfectly, I have a theory… Following a little more googling, I discovered that many grains are pasteurised.
 Because the quinoa in my local supermarkets comes from outside of Australia, I suspect that the grains are heat treated to ensure no nasties are brought into the country.
-Sounds great, right?
-Unfortunately, pasteurisation means that the integrity of the grain is compromised.

-This is something I have to investigate further – and I could be connecting the wrong synapses in the midst of my very basic research.
+The safety of pasteurisation and impact on food integrity is something I have to investigate further – and I could be connecting the wrong synapses in the midst of my very basic research.
 Do you have a better explanation to offer?

 How to use sprouts.
 You can add them to any of the salads on a very foodly diary, stir them through or sprinkle over a pasta dish when it is ready to serve, add them to sandwiches, eat them by themselves…and the list goes on.
 They taste infinitely better than shop-bought sprouts and I feel a strong sense of achievement at finally being able to grow something all by myself.